-These are the distractions that can cause irreversible harm in our lives.
-But unfortunately, far too often, they go unnoticed.
+These are the distractions that cause irreversible harm in our lives.
+Unfortunately, too often, they go unnoticed.
 Our lives go unevaluated.
 As a result, we are lured by them away from true significance in our lives.
 And our greatest goals go unmet.

-How then, do we recognize these large – yet subtle – distractions in our lives?
+How then, do we recognize these large—yet subtle—distractions in our lives?
 How do we regularly assess the path of our lives to ensure that we are seeking and investing into the most significant?
-Perhaps it’s not as hard as we imagine… maybe it only requires a little intentionality and effort.
-And often times, realizing the need for it is the first step.
+Perhaps it’s not as hard as we imagine.
+Maybe it only requires a little intentionality and effort.
+And often times, realizing the need is the first step.